College Admission and Research

 Some students ask where to begin when thinking about college.
 In general, do well academically in the classes that you are in.
 For intellectual curiosity, take rigorous courses which you can commit to and earn A's and B's in.
 Practice academic integrity and stay true to your morals and ethics.
 Participate in extracurricular activities that will allow you to grow personally, socially, athletically, creatively, etc. Practice leadership, teamwork, organization, communication, and time management skills, as well as perseverance, diligence, empathy, kindness, and good sleep hygiene.
 Be respectful in your social media posts.
 Try not to over-schedule both academically and in extracurricular activities, which can lead to stress and burn out.
 Have fun and make the most of your time in high school.

 Then, regularly make sure you are on track to graduate from Washington High School/FUSD.
 Here is the link for the graduation requirements.
+Take part in extracurricular activities that are meaningful and enjoyable to you whether they be in sports, leadership, arts, community service, hobbies/interests, academic enrichment, etc. year-round or in the summer when you have more time.

 Are You Eligible to Apply to the CSU/UC System?